 Unfortunately, Splinter senses the approach of the “Turtle-Demons” and alerts the Foot Soldiers to the intruders.
 As Don guards Splinter and Mike takes on the Foot Soldiers, Leo heads for the primary target: The Shredder.
 Mike’s disguise is quickly lost in the battle, and as soon as the Foot see that he is one of the Turtles, they drop their weapons and bow, thoroughly perplexing Mike.
 Meanwhile, Leo demands that the “imposter” remove his armor.
 The Shredder declares that he’s earned the right to wear the armor and fights back.
 As Leo mentions that he’s perfectly capable of killing the Shredder a third time, Raphael realizes who he’s really fighting and removes his helmet.
 Leo is shocked, but the brothers quickly share a laugh at the whole situation as Mike demands to be brought up to speed.

 Later, after some explaining, the Turtles decide to focus on saving Splinter from his condition.
-Leo recommends using some of the rabies vaccine he acquired in Midway City, but the Foot medicine man informs him that Splinter’s condition is as spiritual as it is physical and no vaccine can save him.
-Raph introduces the medicine man as Cheng, who vows to help the Turtles save their master.
-After much argument, the Turtles agree to journey into the Astral Plane (Donny most reluctantly of all) and keep Splinter’s spirit busy as Cheng cleanses it with their own physical and spiritual energies.
+Leo recommends using some of the rabies vaccine he acquired in Midway City, but the Foot medicine man (Cheng) informs him that Splinter’s condition is as spiritual as it is physical and no vaccine can save him.
+After much argument, the Turtles agree to journey into the Astral Plane (Donnie most reluctantly of all) and keep Splinter’s spirit busy as Cheng cleanses it with their own physical and spiritual energies.

 Within the Astral Plane, the Turtles find themselves “healed” from their various physical mutilations, though Splinter remains a psychotic vampire bat.
 The Turtles engage Splinter in battle, but their desire to keep from harming him puts them at a severe disadvantage.
 Cheng then appears to Don with the bad news that, so far, all of Splinter’s mind that he’s been able to unlock are his ninjutsu skills.
 Now an insane vampire with all the knowledge and ability of a ninja master, Splinter proceeds to seize Leo’s katana and trash his sons.
 Raph has had enough, however, and stabs Splinter in the back with one of his sai.
 As Raph cradles Splinter in his arms, the sensei changes back to his form as a rat, apparently cured of his vampirism.
 Splinter thanks Raph for saving him and drifts off into oblivion, leaving Raph to cry for help.